-For more than 100 years, oysters have sustained oceanfront communities on all U.S. coasts.
+For more than 100 years, oysters have sustained oceanfront communities on all US coasts.
 Oysters cluster on older shells, rock, piers, or any hard, submerged surface.
 They fuse together as they grow, forming rock-like reefs that provide habitat for other marine animals and plants.
 Watermen make their living harvesting oysters for food.
-But not only do oysters provide sustenance and economy for thousands, they also have a tremendous ecological value, acting as natural water purifiers by filtering and removing pollution from the ocean.

 But the oyster population is in danger.
 Eighty five percent of their reefs have been destroyed due to rising temps and overfishing.
 The oysters in the Chesapeake Bay could once filter a volume of water equal to that of the entire Bay (about 19 trillion gallons) in a week.
 Today, it would take the remaining Bay oysters more than a year.